-If your dough hasn’t been kneaded well (or stretched if using no-knead recipe) then your dough will suffer with inadequate gluten development.
+If your dough hasn’t been kneaded well (or stretched if using my no-knead recipe) then your dough will suffer with inadequate gluten development.
 This means that your dough is lacking strength and when you try to stretch your dough it will often tear.

 To check if you’ve built enough strength in your dough you can try the windowpane test.
 If your dough passes this test then your dough is nice and strong.
 If your dough fails then you can knead the dough some more to build up strength.
 Check out my article on how to tell if your dough is needed enough here.

 If you have time, you can knead your dough (to build up strength) and let it prove again.
 But this could take as long as another 4 hours to prove.

 If your dough tears as you are shaping, you can patch it up.
 Take a small pinch of dough from another dough ball or from the crust of the one you are shaping.
 Place this over the tear and hammer it down with the heel of your hand.

 This should patch the dough up, covering the tear.
 It is important at this stage to ensure that your pizza is not stuck to the surface.
 Gently lift the pizza with your hands and rotate it on the surface.
 You should be saved!